ZenSoftware/zen/README.md

 ## 🏯 Project Founders Notes

 If I could be so humble as to mention a few things about myself.
 I have built 2 enterprise grade web portals utilizing Nest, Prisma, and Angular.
-This project is an attempt to package the sum total of all the lessons I have learned, and making it publicly available for the community.
+This project is an attempt to package the sum total of all the lessons I have learned, and making it publicly available to the community.

 What is really nice about Nest and Angular is that their programming idioms carry over between them, allowing for front-end devs to contribute to the back-end.
 Though there are complexities in creating a GraphQL endpoint to expose CRUD operations over the data model to the client.
 A combination between Nest + Prisma + Angular has provided for new capabilities the industry has not really seen before.
 This project code generates all the boilerplate required in bridging the 3 technologies together.